A Gentleman in Moscow2020-05-20

 I recently finished reading " A Gentleman in Moscow ", a novel by Amor Towles.
 It was excellent.
 That makes three excellent finds in the past year.
 The others being " The Shadow of the Wind " by Carlos Ruiz Zafón with Lucia Graves as translator, and " Where the Crawdads Sing " by Delia Owens.

-A few of my highlights from "A Gentleman in Moscow" are below.
+A few highlights from "A Gentleman in Moscow" are below.
 Includes minor spoilers.

 For rather than being tools of self-discovery, mirrors tended to be tools of self-deceit.